dddrrreee/cs140e-25win/labs/7-uart/README.md

     the AUX enable.
 Then set the uart.
   - figure out all registers you can ignore and set them to the default values.
+  - for cross checking, set the UART registers in ascending order when possible.
 ------------------------------------------------